-- 1.3.1 Tenderers will be required to provide a fixed price for the external audit for the year ending 30 June 2019.
-Tenderers must indicate the proposed method of escalation, if any, over the life of the agreement. - 1.3.2 It is not envisaged the price for the audit services will deviate from the agreed prices over the life of the contract, unless the scope of the audits change and the Principal agrees to the changes.
+- 1.3.1 Tenderers will be required to provide a fixed price for the external audit of the Auditee for the year ending 31 December 2023.
+Such amount is exclusive of direct reimbursable expenses which are capped.
+The method of escalation after the first year will be based on the lower of the Consumer Price Index All Group Sydney (ABS Catalogue 6401.0) or 2.5 per cent. - 1.3.2 It is not envisaged the price for the audit services will deviate from the agreed prices over the life of the contract, unless the scope of the audits change and the Principal agrees to the changes.